The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Characterization of the Friction Form under Desiderata

-Having derived the friction function from agency theory (Appendix~\ref{app:principal-agent}), we now establish a complementary result: given natural constraints on how friction should behave, the functional form $F = \sigma(1+\varepsilon)/(1+\alpha)$ is \textit{essentially unique}.
-This provides axiomatic justification independent of the economic derivation.
+Having motivated the friction function from agency theory (Appendix~\ref{app:principal-agent}), we now establish a complementary result: given a set of pinning hypotheses on how friction should behave, the functional form $F = \sigma(1+\varepsilon)/(1+\alpha)$ is the \textit{simplest member of an admissible family} of functions.
+This provides a characterization of the canonical form within a restricted class, not a uniqueness theorem; the desiderata under-determine $F$, as we make explicit in \S\ref{sec:quadratic-uniqueness}.